syncfusion-content/javascript-docs/js/Diagram/Connector.md

 ## Connecting Nodes

-Connector is connected to the bounds of the node and at a specific point on the node .You are required to assign the source node name to connector’s **sourceNode** property and target node name to connector’s **targetNode** property, in order to establish the connection.
-The port to port connection between specific points on node is established by assigning the name of the node’s port to connector’s **targetPort /sourcePort**.
+Connector is connected to the bounds of the node and at a specific point on the node.
+You are required to assign the source node name to `connector`’s `sourceNode` property and target node name to `connector`’s `targetNode` property, in order to establish the connection.
+The port to port connection between specific points on node is established by assigning the name of the node’s port to `connector`’s `targetPort`/`sourcePort`.
 At runtime, you can change the point of connection while dragging or rotating node.

 {% highlight js %}